Double Pessimism is Provably Efficient for Distributionally Robust Offline Reinforcement Learning: Generic Algorithm and Robust Partial Coverage: Offline RL in RMDPs: Generic Algorithm Framework and Unified Theory

-\paragraph{Doubly pessimistic policy optimization step (Line \ref{lin: doubly pessimistic policy optimization}).} After \textbf{model estimation step}, $\texttt{P}^2\texttt{MPO}$ performs policy optimization to find the optimal robust policy.
-To learn the optimal robust policy in the face of uncertainty, $\texttt{P}^2\texttt{MPO}$ adopts a \emph{double pessimism} principle.
-To explain, this general principle has two sources of pessimism: i) pessimism in the face of data uncertainty; ii) pessimism to find a robust policy.
-Specifically, for any policy, we first estimate its robust value function via two infimums, where one is an infimum over the confidence set constructed in the model estimation step, and one is an infimum in the robust set.
-Formally, for any $\pi\in\Pi$, we define the doubly pessimistic estimator as
+\paragraph{Doubly pessimistic policy optimization step (Line \ref{lin: doubly pessimistic policy optimization}).} After \textbf{model estimation step}, $\texttt{P}^2\texttt{MPO}$ performs policy optimization to learn the optimal robust policy $\pi^{\star}$.
+In the face of \emph{uncertainties}, $\texttt{P}^2\texttt{MPO}$ adopts a \emph{double pessimism} principle.
+To explain, this general principle has two sources of pessimism: i) \emph{pessimism} in the face of data uncertainty which originates from statistical estimation of the nominal transition kernels; ii) \emph{pessimism} in the face of test environment transition uncertainty which comes from the target of finding a robust policy against the environment perturbation.

+We combine these two sources of pessimism in an organic way through a \emph{doubly pessimistic value estimator}.
+In specific, for each policy $\pi$, we define its value estimator $J_{\texttt{Pess}^2}$ via an iterative infimum: i) an infimum over the confidence region constructed in the \textbf{model estimation step}, i.e., $P_h\in\hat{\cP}_h$; ii) an infimum over the robust set of $P_h$, i.e., $\tilde{P}_h\in\boldsymbol{\Phi}(P_h)$.
+Putting together, we define the doubly pessimistic value estimator as